peacemakr-io/peacemakr-core-crypto/README.md

 ## Build - For Android
 `cd /path/to/peacemakr-core-crypto/bin && ANDROID_NDK_ROOT=/path/to/android/ndk-bundle ./release-android.sh /where/to/put/build/artifacts [is_first_build]`

-Make sure you have the (Android NDK installed)[https://developer.android.com/ndk/guides]:
+Make sure you have the [Android NDK installed](https://developer.android.com/ndk/guides):